happypeter/LGCB/book/misc.md

 linfo.org is special in that it is really sth for Linux newbies, focusing on only important concepts(like GCC, Linux, platform), and it limits the talk only with in the materials interesting to beginners. linfo Rocks!

+And its simplicity looks really sexy to me, and I am tempted to creat my own linfo.
+I want to add pics, I want a search bar.